pythonanywhere/flask-tutorials/tutorial-2.md

     Werkzeug==0.12.2

-You can see that it's showing you not only the packages you installed, but also the dependencies, and it's showing the version number for each one.
+You can see that it's showing you not only the packages you installed, but also the dependencies, and it's showing the version number for each one after a double-equals sign.

 Just out of interest, let's compare that to the set of packages that you had installed when you weren't inside your virtualenv.
 Run the following command to exit the env: